-Migrating from Workers Sites to Pages · Cloudflare Pages docs
+Migrating from Workers Sites to Pages

 - A Workers application for serving that directory

-When moving to Cloudflare Pages, you can remove the Workers application, and any associated
+When moving to Cloudflare Pages, remove the Workers application, and any associated

 wrangler.toml configuration files or build output.
-Instead, you should write down both your build command (if you have one), and the
+Instead, note and record your build command (if you have one), and the

-bucket field, or build directory, from
+bucket field, or build directory, from the

 Creating a new Pages project

-Once you have these written down, you can remove everything else from your application, and push the new version of your project up to GitHub.
-You can use the "Getting started" guide to add your project to Cloudflare Pages, using the build command and build directory that you saved earlier.
+After you have recorded your build command and build directory in a separate location, remove everything else from your application, and push the new version of your project up to GitHub.
+Follow the “Get started” guide to add your project to Cloudflare Pages, using the build command and build directory that you saved earlier.

 If you choose to use a custom domain for your Pages, you can set it to the same custom domain as your currently deployed Workers application.
 When Pages finishes the initial deploy of your site, you will need to delete the Workers application to start sending requests to Cloudflare Pages.